 The cost of a semester of study at the Chicago campus includes room and board, student activity fee, Ventra U-Pass, facilities fee, technology fee, medical insurance, books and supplies, personal expenses and fees for some courses and majors (see Course Fees).
-Students may opt-out of the student health insurance plan if they have other insurance (see Medical Insurance).
+Students may opt-out of Moody's student health insurance plan if they have approved comparable insurance (see Medical Insurance).